aniruddha-3204/aniruddha-3204/README.md

 - 👋 Hi, I’m @aniruddha-3204
-- 👀 I’m interested in Structural Engineering
+- 👀 I’m interested in Structural Engineering, Machine Learning and Deep Learning.
 - 🌱 I’m currently learning ...
-Julia language for FEM inplementation
+Julia & Python languages for FEM inplementation and System Identification.
-- 💞️ I’m looking to collaborate on Julia codes
+- 💞️ I’m looking to collaborate on Julia and Python codes
 - 📫 How to reach me adas.ce.iit@gmail.com

 <!---